Year 5/6 Curriculum

 Design and Technology

-Examine how people in design and technologies occupations address competing considerations, including sustainability in the design of products, services, and environments for current and future use (ACTDEK019)
+Explain how people in design and technologies occupations consider competing factors including sustainability in the design of products, services and environments (AC9TDE6K01)

 - Students identify the ways scientists research forest systems for sustainable forest management.